peereflits/BootstrapBlazorContextMenuIssue7450/README.md

 ### Steps To Reproduce

 1. Connect an Android device to your Dev machine
-1. Open this project Visual Studio (2026)
+1. Open this project in Visual Studio (2026)
 1. Set the configuration to "Debug"
 1. Run the app on your local connected device
 ![Run](./img/Run.png)